AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 **Request**

-+++[!DNL Azure Blob Storage] - Target Connection Request
++++[!DNL Azure Blob Storage] - Target connection request

 >[!TIP]
 >
->For information on how to obtain the required target parameters, refer to the [fill in destination details](/help/destinations/catalog/cloud-storage/azure-blob.md#destination-details) section of the Azure Blob Storage destination documentation page.
+>For information on how to obtain the required target parameters, refer to the [fill in destination details](/help/destinations/catalog/cloud-storage/azure-blob.md#destination-details) section of the [!DNL Azure Blob Storage] destination documentation page.
 >For other supported values of `datasetFileType`, see the API reference documentation.